 - Stated desire to work in the field of eating disorders; and

 - Stated desire to work with clients and their families.

 This full-time fellowship involves approximately 24 hours per week of client contact, with one hour of individual supervision and multiple group supervision opportunities per week, and 2-3 training specific didactic experiences per month.
 Stipend is $47,000 for the year and benefits include health insurance options, education hours and paid time off accrued throughout the year.

 How to apply:

 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up-to-date and effective eating disorder treatment through multiple research projects with the University of Minnesota.
-Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.
+Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and REDC to provide the most effective and comprehensive treatment, care, and training.
 Talk to one of our professionals today at 1-888-364-5977 to learn more about our advanced training opportunities.